ramSeraph/opendata/docs/lgd/archive_anatomy.md

 Location in LGD
 : - Reports
-    - List of Modification done in LGDn
+    - List of Modification done in LGD